-This chapter of the Groundwater Sustainability Plan (GSP or Plan) defines sustainability goals, measurable objectives, interim milestones, minimum thresholds, undesirable results, and the monitoring network for each sustainability indicator within the Plan Area encompassed by the Red Bluff Subbasin GSP.
+This chapter of the Groundwater Sustainability Plan (GSP or Plan) defines sustainability goals, measurable objectives, interim milestones, minimum thresholds, undesirable results, and the monitoring network for each sustainability indicator within the Plan Area encompassed by the Antelope Subbasin GSP.

-This is the fundamental chapter that defines sustainability in the Plan area, and it addresses significant regulatory requirements.
-The measurable objectives (MO), minimum thresholds (MT), and undesirable results presented in this chapter define the future sustainable conditions in the Plan area and commit Tehama County to actions that will achieve these future conditions.
+This is the fundamental chapter that defines sustainability in the Plan area, and it addresses significant regulatory requirements pertaining to the Sustainable Management Criteria (SMC) and corresponding monitoring network.
+The measurable objectives (MOs), minimum thresholds (MTs), and undesirable results presented in this chapter define the future sustainable conditions in the Plan area and commit Tehama County to actions that will achieve these future conditions.

-Sustainable Management Criteria (SMC) are the quantitative metrics which collectively consist of sustainability goals, MO, interim milestones, MT, and undesirable results.
+Sustainable Management Criteria are the quantitative metrics which collectively consist of sustainability goals, MOs, interim milestones, MTs, and undesirable results.
 The SMC definitions require considerable analysis and evaluation of many factors.
 This chapter presents the data and methods used to develop the SMC and demonstrates how they relate to beneficial uses and users.
 The SMC presented in this chapter are based on current available data and applications of the best available science.